The Seljuk Han of Anatolia

 Bulgur Pilav (Bulgur Aş)

 “Pilav” means a cooked bulgur or rice dish.
-Although rice existed in the Seljuk era it was considered a rich man’s fare, and the Seljuk Turks preferred bulgur.
+Although rice existed in the Seljuk era, it was considered a rich man’s fare, and the Seljuk Turks preferred bulgur.
 The lentils and grains of bulgur found at the Neolithic site of Çatalhöyük near Konya indicate that the people in the region have been eating them for over 9,000 years, and it is certain they were prepared in much the same way then as they are now.
-This recipe is one of the standard dishes of Konya kitchens today, especially in lower-income families.
+This recipe is one of the standard dishes of Konya kitchens yet today, especially in lower-income families.
 It accommodates left-over meat perfectly, stretches far, and is eaten communally from a big platter set in the middle of the table.
 Today, this dish is always served with ayran, as it must have been in the days of the Seljuks.
-This dish would have been a perfect dish for cooking at the bottom of a tandir oven in a han.
-It can be made plain without meat (but the meat stock is important), and with either lentils or chickpeas added.
+This would have been a perfect dish for cooking at the bottom of a tandir oven in a han.
+It can be made plain without meat (but the meat stock is important), and with either lentils or chickpeas added - each family has their preference!

 2 T clarified butter